Your guide to choosing a lift pass this season

 Flexi 5-day pass

-Where: Valid to use at both mountains.
+Where: Valid to use at both mountains, no need to specify which one you want to visit.

 Level: First timers to advanced.